Los Jaivas: History

 During this time, in addition, the group participates in the mythical Red Stone Festival and records its first official record label, homonymous, but known as El Volantín, due to its characteristic cover.
 The album, released in 1971, contains improvisations along the lines of the avant-garde explored previously, but it also includes the first compositional sketches, especially on songs like "Foto de Primera Comunión" and "Que o la Tumba Seras".

 In 1972 they released the Todos Juntos album.
 Its title track was a plea for unity among the people while "Mira Ninita" became another staple of the band's live set.

 However the next year the band was forced to take refuge in Argentina after the military dictatorship took over in Chile.
 In 1977, they headed to France, where they resided for a long time.

 During this period of exile, they released the albums Los Jaivas (El Indio) (1975), Cancion Del Sur (1977) and their most acclaimed album Alturas de Macchu Picchu (1981), which was based on the poems of Pablo Neruda.

 The band also flew to Peru to record a seminal concert video on the grounds of the famous Incan castle.

 Subsequent albums included Aconcagua (1982) and Obras De Violeta Parra (1984).
 The latter album was based on the works of the Chilean communist folk singer Violeta Parra (unrelated to the Parra brothers).

 Tragedy struck the band in 1988 when Gabriel died in Peru in a car crash.
 His daughter Juanita took his place behind the drums.
 In January 2003, the main singer, Gato Alquinta, died in Coquimbo, Chile, of a heart attack while swimming in the sea.

 Gato's three sons soon joined the band to replace him: Ankatu (guitar), Eloy (saxophone) and Aurora (vocals).
 Aurora left shortly after, and Eloy died of a heart attack in 2004.
 Ankatu, however, is still a member of the band.

 Among various other activities, in 2006 the group performed a historic concert on Easter Island, in addition to the Chilean Navy orchestra, and as part of the celebrations for the month of the sea.
 On September 20, 2006, Canal 13 broadcasts the television special Los Jaivas en Rapa Nui: Ojos Que Miran el Universo, which includes fragments of the recital, as well as interviews with the group and with inhabitants of the Island.
 The DVD that includes the event It was finally launched on the market in November 2007 under the title of Los Jaivas en Rapa Nui.
 On March 22, 2011, Los Jaivas make a presentation in tribute to the then American president Barack Obama in the courtyard of Los Cañones of the Palacio de La Moneda.

 Homage

 The band celebrated its 50th anniversary in an open concert on the front of the National Museum of Fine Arts of Santiago de Chile.
 Special guests were Inti Illimani, Los Tres and Congreso among others.
-The concert attracted a multitude of over 60,000 people, causing mayor upheaval in the city, and the police had to intervene with water cannons.
+The concert attracted a multitude of over 60,000 people, causing major upheaval in the city, and the police had to intervene with water cannons.